-At December 31, 2018, the IMRF Plan membership consisted of:
+At December 31, 2019, the IMRF Plan membership consisted of:

-Retirees and beneficiaries 47

-Inactive, non-retired members 37
+Retirees and beneficiaries Inactive, non-retired members 53 41

 Active members 44

-Total 128
+Total 138

 Benefits Provided - IMRF provides retirement and disability benefits, post-retirement increases, and death benefits to plan members and beneficiaries.
 All employees hired in positions that meet or exceed the prescribed annual hourly standard must be enrolled in IMRF as participating members.
 Participating members hired before January 1, 2011, (Tier 1) who retire at or after age 60 with 8 years of service, are entitled to an annual retirement benefit, payable monthly for life, in an amount equal to 1-2/3 percent of their final rate (average of the highest 48 consecutive months' earnings during the last 10 years) of earnings, for each year of credited service up to 15 years, and 2 percent of each year thereafter.
 Tier 1 employees with at least 8 years of credited service may retire at or after age 55 and receive a reduced benefit.
-Participating members hired on or after January 1, 2011, who retire at or after age 67 with 10 years of service, are entitled to an annual retirement benefit, payable monthly for life in an amount equal to 1-2/3 percent of their final rate (average of the highest 96 consecutive months' earnings during the last 10 years) of earnings, for each year of credited service, with a maximum salary cap of \$114,952 and \$113,645 at January 1, 2019 and 2018, respectively.
+Participating members hired on or after January 1, 2011, who retire at or after age 67 with 10 years of service, are entitled to an annual retirement benefit, payable monthly for life in an amount equal to 1-2/3 percent of their final rate (average of the highest 96 consecutive months' earnings during the last 10 years) of earnings, for each year of credited service, with a maximum salary cap of \$115,929 and \$114,952 at January 1, 2020 and 2019, respectively.
 The maximum salary cap increases each year thereafter.
 The monthly pension of a member hired on or after January 1, 2011, shall be increased annually, following the later of the first anniversary date of retirement or the month following the attainment of age 62, by the lesser of 3% or 1⁄2 of the consumer price index.
 Employees with at least 10 years of credited service may retire at or after age 62 and receive a reduced benefit.
 IMRF also provides death and disability benefits.

 Contributions - Employees participating in the plan are required to contribute 4.50 percent of their annual covered salary to IMRF.
 The employees' contribution rate is established by state statute.
 The Park District is required to contribute the remaining amount necessary to fund the IMRF plan as specified by statute.
-The employer contribution and annual required contribution rate for calendar year 2019 was 9.50 percent.
-The Park District's contribution to the Plan totaled \$228,874 in 2019 which was equal to its annual required contribution.
+The employer contribution and annual required contribution rate for calendar year 2020 was 10.67 percent.
+The Park District's contribution to the Plan totaled \$252,031 in 2020.